FokshaWasTaken/rust-nitro-sniper/README.md

 - ...the `snipe_on_main_token` property controls whether RNA tries connecting to your main account and tries to snipe a Nitro in your guilds.

-- ...and the `sub_tokens` property is a list of all the tokens with which RNA will try to snipe.
+- ...the `sub_tokens` property is a list of all the tokens with which RNA will try to snipe.

+- ...and the `webhook` is the Discord webhook URL.
+Leave blank if you don't need webhook messages.

 ---
 #### Disclaimer